Home » About Us » Our Staff

 Phone: (804) 285-8264 ext.
 202

-Prior to PAL, Stephany worked for the Massachusetts State Affiliate of the National Alliance on Mental Illness (NAMI) managing numerous projects including NAMI Walks and serving as the Director of Affiliate Development.
+Prior to PAL, Stephany worked for NAMI Massachusetts managing numerous projects including NAMI Walks and serving as the Director of Affiliate Development.
 Stephany holds a Master’s of Social Work degree with a concentration in Community Organizing, Policy, Planning, and Administration from Boston College.

 Phone: (804) 285-8264 ext.
 206